amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 </ul>

 <BR><BR>
 <b>Google Trends</b> has been around, in one form or another, for many years.
-Yet it wasn’t until I needed free internet sentiment data that I took a closer look at this service and have been loving it ever since.
+Yet it wasn't until I needed free Internet sentiment data that I took a closer look at this service and have been loving it ever since.

 <blockquote>Google Trends is a public web facility of Google Inc., based on Google Search, that shows how often a particular search-term is entered relative to the total search-volume across various regions of the world, and in various languages.
 (Source: <a href='http://en.wikipedia.org/wiki/Google_Trends' target='_blank'>Wikipedia.com</a>)</blockquote>